-The accompanying financial statements have been prepared assuming that the Authority will continue as a going concern.
-As discussed in Note 9 to the financial statements, the Authority has suffered recurring losses from operations, has a net position deficiency, has current liabilities that exceed its current assets, and has difficulties in managing cash flow.
-These issues indicate that substantial doubt exists about the Authority's ability to continue as a going concern.
-Management's evaluation of the events and conditions and management's plans regarding these matters are also described in Note 9.
-The financial statements do not include any adjustments that might result from the outcome of this uncertainty.
+As discussed in Note 9 to the financial statements, the Authority has suffered recurring losses from operations, has deficit net position, and has current liabilities that exceed its current assets.
+Management's evaluation of the events and conditions and management's plans to mitigate those matters are also described in Note 9.
 Our opinion is not modified with respect to that matter.